Barrie South—Innisfil

-Barrie South—Innisfil (formerly Barrie—Innisfil) is a federal electoral district in Ontario.
+Barrie South—Innisfil (formerly Barrie—Innisfil; Barrie-Sud—Innisfil) is a federal electoral district in Ontario.
 It encompasses a portion of Ontario previously included in the electoral districts of Barrie and York—Simcoe.

 History

 Barrie—Innisfil was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
-Following the 2022 Canadian federal electoral redistribution, this riding will be renamed Barrie South—Innisfil.
+It came into effect upon the call of the 2015 Canadian federal election on October 19, 2015.
+Following the 2022 Canadian federal electoral redistribution, this riding was renamed Barrie South—Innisfil.

 Members of Parliament

 This riding has elected the following members of Parliament: